This page was written by Marcos F. Calegari Andrade and members of Research Computing.

 Gaussian is a software package used for quantum chemistry calculations.
 To use Gaussian at Princeton you must do the following:

 - Request an account on Adroit by completing this form.

-- Send an email to Doug Rosso (firstname.lastname@example.org) stating your interest in using the software.
+- Send an email to Doug Rosso ([email protected]) stating your interest in using the software.
+You will need to complete a confidentially agreement.
 Sign and return the confidentially agreement.
 A request will be made to Research Computing to make Gaussian available to you on Adroit (or in some cases Della).

 After you have access, to see the available modules run these commands:

 $ ssh <YourNetID>@adroit.princeton.edu # vpn needed from off-campus $ module available gaussian gaussian/g03 gaussian/g09 gaussian/g16

 If you do not see these modules then you have not been added to the g03 Linux group.
 Follow the steps above to resolve this.

 All Gaussian calculations on Adroit and Della must be submitted through the job scheduler.
 Below is a sample Slurm script for a Gaussian 16 job on Adroit: